top of page

 (noise) in their homes in Hackney

-The most disturbing aspect about this is this administration knows about this, as they work closely with housing associations.
+knows about this, as they work closely with housing associations.
 One of the biggest trust issues in hackney, no MP can defend this and it will probably be their titanic.

 And

 Noise pollution is a growing global problem.
 As populations increase, so do the noise levels that form the urban soundscape.
-The UN has warned that urban noise pollution anti-social behaviour 'noise' is becoming a "global public health menace", which already leads to 12,000 premature deaths each year in the European Union, and affects an estimated 100 million Americans.
+The UN has warned that urban noise pollution anti-social behaviour 'noise' is becoming a "global public health menace", which already leads to 12,000 premature deaths each year in the European Union, and affects an estimated 100 million Americans

 Environmental noise, particularly road traffic noise but also aircraft noise, is among the most damaging environmental factors to health, after air pollution.
 Such noise has been found to increase chronic stress and cause disturbed sleep and higher blood pressure.

 Noise and noise annoyance have been associated with mental health issues such as depression and anxiety, and noise exposure has also been associated with a greater diabetes risk.
-Loud noise from sources such as music through headphones, motorcycles and even leafblowers, can over time lead to hearing loss and tinnitus.
+Loud noise from sources such as music through headphones, motorcycles and even leafblowers, can over time lead to hearing loss and tinnitus

-Defined as unwanted or disturbing sounds,
+Defined as unwanted or disturbing sounds, noise pollution from increasing traffic and crowded schools,

-noise pollution from increasing traffic and crowded schools, can also have a detrimental impact on babies' and children's health and development.
+can also have a detrimental impact on babies' and children's health and development.
 This is particularly true for children from low socio-economic backgrounds, who are exposed to higher levels of environmental noise.

 e.